The story behind the memorial lectureship to honour Sir Donald Hibberd

-The Hibberd Memorial Lectureship at Melbourne Business School was established in honour of Sir Donald, who held influential positions in the public service during the Chifley years and helped to create Australia's $10 billion aluminium industry.
+The Sir Donald Hibberd Lecturership at Melbourne Business School was established in honour of Sir Donald, who held influential positions in the public service during the Chifley years and helped to create Australia's $10 billion aluminium industry.

 The lectureship allows the School to bring international experts to Melbourne to ensure the growth of Australia's next generation of leaders.

 According to Sir Donald's son Adrian Hibberd, the idea came to his mother – Lady Florence Hibberd – in the hours after her husband's death.

 "He died at the age of 66 of a massive heart attack on New Year's Eve 1982, two days after a major cancer operation, an horrendous occasion.
 It was tragic.

 "That evening, we were all gathered around his bedside – my sister, her husband, my wife, mother and myself – and Mum had had enough.
 She was in tears and said: 'Don has died, and we'll have to find other leaders to replace him.'"

 Lady Florence led the push to establish the Sir Donald Hibberd Lecturership two years later in 1984.
 In the decades since, it has brought some of the world's most advanced leaders to Melbourne Business School.